AgileMods/SomeStorageMod/README.md

 ## Building
 __Note:__ If you do not have [Gradle] installed then use ./gradlew for Unix systems or Git Bash and gradlew.bat for Windows systems in place of any 'gradle' command.

-In order to build MateriaMuto you simply need to run the `gradle` command.
-You can find the compiled JAR file in `./build/libs` labeled similarly to 'MateriaMuto-x.x.x.jar'.
+In order to build SomeStorageMod you simply need to run the `gradle` command.
+You can find the compiled JAR file in `./build/libs` labeled similarly to 'SomeStorageMod-x.x.x.jar'.

 ## Contributing
 Are you a talented programmer looking to contribute some code?
 We'd love the help!